AdobeDocs/experience-platform.en/help/tags/extensions/web/web-sdk-plugins/overview.md

 >[!IMPORTANT]
 >
 >The extension is intended to be used with the Adobe Experience Platform Web SDK extension.
-To see information on the version intended to be used with AppMeasurement, see this link.
+To see information on the version intended to be used with AppMeasurement, refer to the overview on the [Common Analytics Plugins extension](../plugins/overview.md).

 This document covers how to configure the Web SDK Plugins tag extension and use it to augment the [Adobe Experience Platform Web SDK extension](../sdk/overview.md).